zalyoung/gitlab-handbook/content/handbook/engineering/development/sec/security-risk-management/security-insights/_index.md

 We encourage frontend engineers to contribute to the backend and vice versa.
 In such cases we should work closely with a domain expert from within our group and also keep the initial review internal.

-This will help ensure that the changes follow best practice, are well tested, have no unintended side effects, and help the team be across any changes that go into the Threat Insights codebase.
+This will help ensure that the changes follow best practice, are well tested, have no unintended side effects, and help the team be across any changes that go into the Security Insights codebase.

 ### Community Contributions

-The Threat Insights group welcomes community contributions.
-Any community contribution should get prompt feedback from one of the Threat Insights engineers.
+The Security Insights group welcomes community contributions.
+Any community contribution should get prompt feedback from one of the Security Insights engineers.
 All engineers on the team are responsible for working with community contributions.
 If a team member does not have time to review a community contribution, please tag the Engineering Manager, so that they can assign the community contribution to another team member.

 If a team member creates an issue or finds an issue where we would be open to a community contribution, it should be labeled with ~"Seeking community contributions".
 If the contributor needs an EE license, we can point towards the [Contributing to the GitLab Enterprise Edition (EE)](/handbook/marketing/developer-relations/contributor-success/community-contributors-workflows/#contributing-to-the-gitlab-enterprise-edition-ee) section on the Community contributors workflows page.

 ### Group discussion

 We hold weekly group discussions alternating on APAC/AMER, and EMEA/AMER time zones.
-Everyone is invited to attend, and it's a great forum to ask questions about Vulnerability Management, customer queries, our road map, and what the Threat Insights team might be thinking about.
+Everyone is invited to attend, and it's a great forum to ask questions about Vulnerability Management, customer queries, our road map, and what the Security Insights team might be thinking about.
 You can find the meetings on the [Threat Insights calendar](#common-links); take a look at [the agenda](https://docs.google.com/document/d/1mbXHw6EYT-IqlEFguYRyLrm35f_DGA7EzGPGBCOc9ao/edit#heading=h.pt5d0o3avmun) (internal link).
 We hope to see you there!

 ## Footnotes